cfengine/documentation/reference/promise-types/files.markdown

 ```

-**Notes**:
-File types vary in details between operating systems.
-The main POSIX
-types are provided here as menu options, with reg being a synonym for
-plain.
-In both cases this means not one of the "special" file types.

 #### issymlinkto

+**Description**: List of regular expressions to match file objects

+If the file is a symbolic link that points to files matched by one of these
+expressions, the file will be selected.

 **Type**: `slist`

 **Allowed input range**: (arbitrary string)

-**Description**: List of regular expressions to match file objects

 **Example**: